jblance/mpp-solar/README.md

 - if you have other USB devices connected the inverter might show up as `/dev/hidraw1` or `/dev/hidraw2`
 - if uncertain, remove and re-connect the connection to the inverter and look at the end of the `dmesg` response to see what was reconnected
 - also in some instances only root has access to the device that the inverter is connected to - if you are getting no response try using `sudo`
+  - if you want to be able to use a hidraw device as pi (or other users)
+  - create a file `/etc/udev/rules.d/99-hidraw.rules` with the below as the content
+    ```
+    KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0660", GROUP="plugdev"
+    ```
+    - after a restart (or replug of the USB cable) any user of the plugdev group will be able to read from/write to any /dev/hidraw device
 - if you are getting no/unexpected results add `-D` to the command to get a heap of extra information

 `$ mpp-solar -h`